 The comprehensive professional development plan was developed based on teacher feedback, state changes in curriculum, student achievement data and a teacher/staff needs-assessment.
-Four CAPs were dedicated to reviewing scope and sequences for content-areas.
-Other CAP sessions were organized in a passport fashion and allowed teachers a choice in their professional learning.
 The staff development and professional learning plan is developed once a year and uses teacher feedback and student achievement results to guide the plan.
 The professional learning plan is aligned to the school LCAP and WASC goals, and addresses increasing attendance, increasing rigor and consistency in curriculum, and increasing community and family engagement.
-Current areas of focus include MTSS implementation, Restorative Practices, expanding PBIS efforts, engagement strategies in the classroom, student social-emotional health, college and career readiness, and eliminating barriers to attendance.
+Current areas of focus include MTSS program-wide' implementation, Restorative Practices, expanding PBIS efforts, Trauma-informed Care training, engagement strategies in the classroom, instructional leadership development, student social-emotional health, college and career readiness, and eliminating barriers to attendance.
 Teachers and staff are encouraged to attend various conferences, workshops and trainings that align with the school goals and needs of the program.